Super Goal! 2

-Summary
+Gameplay

-The Japanese version allows players to compete for the Super Cup either with or against Takeda Nobuhiro, one of the greatest football players in all of Japan.
+The Japanese version allows players to compete for the Super Cup either with or against Nobuhiro Takeda, one of the greatest football players in all of Japan.
 There are teams from Europe, North America, Central America, Caribbean, South America, Africa, and Asia, Oceania.
 The North American release (published as part of the Goal! series) removed the references to Takeda.